 Last updated on February 3, 2021.

 By Gary Coover

 As the name suggests, Secrets of the Selection Committee is written by someone who has been on many selection committees.
 In other words, it’s not some pie-in-the-sky dissertation about how the process should work, it’s a real-life account that explains how it actually does work.
 He finishes up with his “42 secrets” that all sellers should know about selection committees.
 These secrets, alone, are worth the price of the book.
 Buy this book.

 Now in its third edition, Tom’s quintessential handbook on proposal writing should be required reading for all proposal development staff, from part-time proposal writers to proposal managers to SMEs who are drafted into the proposal development process.
 Buy it, read it, learn from it.

 Everyone who is in the sales or business development profession should read this book, including anyone who writes proposals.
 If you want to sell stuff, knowing how people makes decisions is an important precursor.
+It’s vital.
 Cialdini tells you how people make decisions.
+Get the book.

 I preach to my clients that a sale is typically made in the 12 to 24 months before an RFP is released.
 If you don’t know what the decision makers care about, if you only know what’s written in an RFP, you don’t know much.
 In this book, Mike teaches you how to go out and prospect for new business.
 He teaches you how to reach out to buyers, proactively, so you can start selling at that critical point when buyers are actually making their decisions.
 And, to be clear, that critical point is long before they issue the RFP.